AngelNavarroR/angular-arcgis-viewer/README.md

-# Angular ArcGIS Viewer
+# Spring Angular Viewer

-This project was generated for example development Angular with ArcGIS JavaScript API v4
+This project was generated for example development Angular

 ## Development website
+## In case the python 2 environment not found

+npm install --global windows-build-tools

 Steps: